 Diane Carson , Ph.D., Professor Emerita, has reviewed film for 25 years, covering Cannes, Telluride, Toronto, Palm Springs and Sundance festivals.
 She writes for KDHX FM, St. Louis.
 A founder of the St. Louis International Film Festival, she serves on its juries.
 She taught film studies and production at St. Louis Community College and Webster University.
 She co-wrote “Appetites and Anxieties: Food, Film, and the Politics of Representation,” (Wayne State U. Press, 2014).

-joined the Las Vegas Review-Journal in November, 1983, and has been resident movie critic since June, 1984.
-She writes reviews, weekly columns and features.
+Carol Cling served as the Las Vegas Review-Journal’s film critic for more than 30 years, reviewing movies and covering movie and TV production in Las Vegas, from Casino to CSI.
 An honors graduate of Northwestern University’s Medill School of Journalism, she also has studied film at the American Film Institute and the BBC

 Linda Cook earned bachelor degrees in English and elementary education from Monmouth (Illinois) College, She’s a reporter and film critic at the Quad-City Times, and reviews films for NBC affiliate KWQC.
 She earned a master of criminal justice degree at St. Ambrose University, Davenport, and has been an instructor there for many years.

 Lonita Cook Lonita Cook gets to flex her love of movie-watching as critic for KCTV5 (CBS), KS Women’s Lifestyle Magazine and blackbeebuzz.com In her work as an advocate for filmmakers and artists, she serves the boards of Johnson County Arts & Heritage Museum Foundation as President and Avila School of Visual & Communication Arts (advisory).